 (B) All emissions monitoring and analysis procedures or test methods required under applicable monitoring and testing requirements, including OAR 340-212-0200 through 340-212-0280 and any other procedures and methods that may be promulgated pursuant to sections 504(b) or 114(a)(3) of the FCAA.
 If more than one monitoring or testing requirement applies, the permit may specify a streamlined set of monitoring or testing provisions provided the specified monitoring or testing is adequate to assure compliance at least to the same extent as the monitoring or testing applicable requirements that are not included in the permit as a result of such streamlining;

 (C) Where the applicable requirement does not require periodic testing or instrumental or noninstrumental monitoring (which may consist of recordkeeping designed to serve as monitoring), periodic monitoring sufficient to yield reliable data from the relevant time period that are representative of the source's compliance with the permit, as reported pursuant to OAR 340-218-0050(3)(c).
 Such monitoring requirements must assure use of terms, test methods, units, averaging periods, and other statistical conventions consistent with the applicable requirement.
-Continuous monitoring and source testing must be conducted in accordance with the Department's Continuous Monitoring Manual (January, 1992) and the Source Sampling Manual (January, 1992), respectively.
-Other monitoring must be conducted in accordance with Department approved procedures.
+Continuous monitoring and source testing must be conducted using the DEQ Continuous Monitoring Manual and the Source Sampling Manual, respectively.
+Other monitoring must be conducted using DEQ approved procedures.
 The monitoring requirements may include but are not limited to any combination of the following:

 (i) Continuous emissions monitoring systems (CEMS);